-Amounts due from Members represents calls owing to the Association in respect of insurance business written.
+Amounts due from Members represent Calls owing to the Association in respect of insurance business written.
 The Association manages the risk of Member default through a screening process to ensure the quality of new entrants to the Association and the ability to suspend cover and outstanding claims recoveries to Members that fail to settle amounts payable.
-The Association's policy is that Members should have paid all outstanding calls within 30 days.
+The Association's policy is that Members should have paid all outstanding Calls within 30 days.
 Amounts written off as bad debts have been minimal over recent years.
-The Association has no debtor balances that are overdue.
+The Association has no debtor balances that are past due.